-- (b) During the relevant period, the defendant, through officers and employees of certain current and former subsidiaries, including high-level personnel of those current and former subsidiaries, participated in a conspiracy among manufacturers of electrolytic capacitors, the primary purpose of which was to fix prices and rig bids of certain electrolytic capacitors sold in the United States and elsewhere.
-In furtherance of the conspiracy, the defendant, through officers and employees of certain current and former subsidiaries, at times engaged in discussions and attended meetings with representatives of other manufacturers of electrolytic capacitors.
-During certain of these discussions and meetings, the conspirators agreed to fix the price and/or rig bids of certain electrolytic capacitors to be sold in the United States and elsewhere. - During the relevant period, the defendant and its coconspirators manufactured certain electrolytic capacitors outside the United States and sold them in the United States or for delivery to the United States.
+- (c) During the relevant period, HPC and its coconspirators manufactured certain electrolytic capacitors outside the United States and sold them in the United States or for delivery to the United States.
 During the relevant period, one or more of the conspirator firms sold certain foreign-manufactured electrolytic capacitors outside the United States for incorporation into products that were sold in or for delivery to the United States.
 During the relevant period, certain electrolytic capacitors sold by one or more of the conspirator firms traveled in interstate commerce. - (d) Acts in furtherance of this conspiracy were carried out within the Northern District of California.
 Certain electrolytic capacitors that were the subject of this conspiracy were sold by one or more of the conspirators to customers in this District.